PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Experiments

-\boldparagraph{Metrics} To evaluate \textbf{3D scene reconstruction} from the LVAE, we compute standard voxel-based metrics \citep{Lee2024CVPR}, including Intersection-over-Union (IoU) and mean IoU, by voxelizing our reconstructed primitive scenes.
-In addition, our method supports evaluation using standard 3D object detection metrics \citep{Brazil2023CVPR} that are tailored for object primitives.
-Specifically, we compute the mean \( AP_{3D}\) across all object categories excluding \( \mathcal{VE} \) and over a range of IoU3D \citep{Ravi2020ARXIV} thresholds \( \tau \in \{0.05, \ldots, 0.50\} \), as well as at single thresholds \( \tau = 0.25 \) and \( 0.50 \) (\( AP_{3D}^{25} \), \( AP_{3D}^{50} \)).
-For ground raster maps, evaluation is performed using IoU for binary masks and MSE for height maps reconstruction.
+\boldparagraph{Metrics} To evaluate \textbf{3D scene reconstruction}, we compute standard voxel-based metrics~\cite{Lee2024CVPR}, including Intersection-over-Union (IoU) and mean IoU (mIoU).
+IoU is evaluated on a binary occupancy grid (foreground vs. background), while mIoU is averaged over all classes excluding the empty one.
+As PDD lacks a VAE component, we report results for SemCity, XCube, and our voxelized primitive reconstructions.
+Note that PrITTI is inherently primitive-based and hence at a disadvantage in this evaluation.
+However, it also supports standard 3D object detection metrics~\cite{Brazil2023CVPR}.
+Specifically, we report the mean \( AP_{3D}\) across all object categories (excluding \( \mathcal{VE} \)) and over a range of IoU3D~\cite{Ravi2020ARXIV} thresholds \( \tau \in \{0.05, \ldots, 0.50\} \), along with \( AP_{3D}^{50} \) at \( \tau = 0.50 \).
+For ground raster maps, we measure IoU for occupancy masks and MSE for height maps reconstruction.